Missing-Data-Induced Phase Transitions in Spectral PLS for Multimodal Learning: Additional Experiments

 \paragraph{MAR mechanisms.} We consider four mechanisms that create dependence between missingness and data values: (1)~\textbf{Signal-dependent:} missing probability increases with $|X_\star u_0|$, the projection onto the signal direction; (2)~\textbf{Magnitude-dependent:} missing probability increases with $|X_{\star,ij}|$; (3)~\textbf{Thresholded:} entries above a threshold are missing with higher probability; (4)~\textbf{Correlated:} missingness in $Y$ depends on $X$ values.
 All mechanisms are calibrated to achieve marginal missing rate $m=0.3$ on average.

 \paragraph{Experimental setup.} We use $N=1000$, $\Dx=200$, $\Dy=150$, with MAR strength $\gamma$ varying from 0 (MCAR) to 1 (strong MAR), running 100 trials per configuration.

 \paragraph{Results.} \autoref{fig:mar} presents the results. \textbf{(a)} Phase transition curves under different MAR mechanisms at strength $\gamma=0.5$.
 The transition location remains near $\theta_{\mathrm{crit}}$ for all mechanisms, though signal-dependent MAR causes the most degradation in the supercritical regime. \textbf{(b)} Deviation from MCAR theory as a function of MAR strength.
 Signal-dependent MAR is most harmful (deviation $\approx 0.5$ at full strength); magnitude-dependent MAR is most benign (deviation $< 0.2$). \textbf{(c)} 2D heatmap of $R_x^2$ across $(\theta, \gamma)$ for signal-dependent MAR.
-The phase boundary (red dashed) shifts upward with increasing $\gamma$.
+The empirical transition shifts toward larger $\theta/\theta_{\mathrm{crit}}$ as $\gamma$ increases.

 The MCAR theory provides a reasonable approximation even under moderate MAR violations.
 The phase boundary location is robust because it depends primarily on the marginal retention probability $\rho$ rather than the precise missingness mechanism.
 Signal-dependent MAR is most harmful because it preferentially removes high-signal samples, reducing effective signal strength beyond the $\sqrt{\rho}$ attenuation predicted by MCAR theory.